tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/addupdate-or-delete-documents.md

   - "zh-tw"
 ---
 # Add, Update or Delete Documents (Azure Search Service REST API)
 You can [upload, merge or delete documents](https://docs.microsoft.com/azure/search/search-what-is-data-import) from a specified index using HTTP POST.
-For large numbers of updates, batching of documents (up to 1000 documents per batch, or about 16 MB per batch) is recommended.
+For large numbers of updates, batching of documents (up to 1000 documents per batch, or about 16 MB per batch) is recommended and will significantly improve indexing performance.

 ```
 POST https://[service name].search.windows.net/indexes/[index name]/docs/index?api-version=[api-version]